Planning and costing a loft conversion

-The cost of a loft conversion varies significantly from project to project.
+The cost of a loft conversion in Bristol varies significantly from project to project.
 Having your loft or attic space converted into an additional room, or for storage, is a great idea – for one, it not only enables you to open up your existing home that little bit more, but it may even add more than a little value to your house.

 It’s a fairly sound investment – and can make for some really unique rooms and stunning bespoke designs through the right tradespeople.
 They also make for a great focal point – if you’re looking to invite guests over to stay or for drinks, there really is no better option than converting a loft space into a spare room or an entertainment lounge.
 The only limits are set by your imagination!